Digital Transformation of the Finnish Taxi Industry

 A Long-Term Research Program

 From banking to healthcare to retail, every industry is currently adopting digital technologies to enable transformation.
 The taxi industry has often been noted as a textbook example of this disruptive change, largely thanks to the multi-billion dollar efforts of Uber.
 However, little academic research has been conducted on the digital transformation of the taxi industry thus far.
 Especially scant have been studies that include the incumbent dispatch organizations and the surrounding institutional environment.
+In this project, we study industry-level digital transformation comprehensively, taking into account the regulation of technology, the public authorities involved in or affected by regulative changes, the technology, as well as the organizations developing/providing technology and those utilizing it.

 Currently we collaborate with scholars from University of Oulu Business School, University of Gothenburg, TalTech, Tallinn University, and others.
-Our research has been financially supported by the Academy of Finland PROFI-4 GenZ and the Wihuri Foundation.
+Our research has been financially supported by the Academy of Finland PROFI-4 GenZ and the Jenny and Antti Wihuri Foundation.
 We are involved in the COST Action network ”From Sharing to Caring: Examining Socio-Technical Aspects of the Collaborative Economy.”
 In addition, we are actively building new research collaborations and applying for funding.